kenotron/fluent-ui-react-staging/packages/base/src/components/Menu/README.md

 An extra consideration needs to be made for forcing focus into the menu item on hover.
 Menus on most Microsoft desktop applications work this way.
 We should ensure there is a way to achieve this behavior through composition or props.

 #### Submenu Items
-Should have all of the same states and behaviors except for it shouldn't get an onClick.
+A submenu item should have all of the same states and behaviors as menu items with the only difference being that submenu items lack an `onClick` callback.

 Needs to provide a way for menus to open on hover as many submenus have that behavior.